interrogator/corpkit/rst_docs/corpkit.interrogating.rst

 | T      |  Tregex tree          |
 +--------+-----------------------+

 The ``search`` argument is generally a ``dict`` object, whose keys specify the annotation to search (i.e. a string from the above table), and whose values are the regular-expression or wordlist based queries.
-Because it comes first, and because it's always needed, you can pass it in as an argument, rather than a keyword argument.
+Because it comes first, and because it's always needed, you can pass it in like an argument, rather than a keyword argument.

 .. code-block:: python